bartman/blot/README.md

 ## Source code examples

-`blot` is being used in other projects as a library, but it comes with some examples.
+`blot` is being used in other projects as a library, and it comes with many examples for the C and C++ usage.

 Generated from [simple.c](examples/c/c-simple.c) (see also [simple.cpp](examples/cpp/cpp-simple.cpp) for C++ wrapper usage)